lostjared/img2mov/README.md

 	-q quiet mode
 	-I file for images to be extracted
-	-L file output prefix for file extraction (test1 or ./folder/testl)
+	-L file output prefix for file extraction (test1 or ./folder/testl) -j output as JPEG
+	-b output as BMP

 example use: